jillusc/Filmofiles/README.md

 #### Epic: General User Experience

 * Browse film reviews<br>
-As a User I can view a paginated list of film review posts in order to select one to view in full.<br>
+As a user I can view a paginated list of film review posts in order to select one to view in full.<br>
 AC1 - When a user clicks a 'Browse' link in the main page a list of contributed film reviews is displayed, newest first.<br>
 AC2 - The user sees all film review posts with pagination.<br>

 * Read a film review<br>
-As a User I can click on a film review post in order to read the full content.<br>
+As a user I can click on a film review post in order to read the full content.<br>
 AC1 - When a film review title is clicked, a new page opens displaying a full view of the film review.<br>

 * View comments on a film review<br>
-As a User I can view comments on a film review so that I can read and follow a conversation about films that interest me.<br>
+As a user I can view comments on a film review so that I can read and follow a conversation about films that interest me.<br>
 AC1 - Given one or more user comments, the user can view them.<br>
 AC2 - The user can click on the comment thread to read the conversation.<br>

 * Register an account<br>
-As a User I can register an account so that I can make contributions and therefore have an active role in the site.<br>
+As a user I can register an account so that I can make contributions and therefore have an active role in the site.<br>
 AC1 - Given a (valid) username and password, a user can register an account.<br>
 AC2 - The user can log in.<br>
 AC3 - Given a logged-in user, they can post a film review and/or leave a comment on a film review.<br>